German teacher convicted of 'cannibalism fantasy' killing

-Presiding Judge Matthias Schertz said the defendant killed a 43-year-old mechanic in September 2020 “to live out his cannibalism fantasies,” news agency dpa reported.
+The Berlin state court found that the defendant killed a 43-year-old mechanic in September 2020 “to live out his cannibalism fantasies,” news agency dpa reported.

-“What you did was inhuman,” the judge said.
+“What you did was inhuman,” Presiding Judge Matthias Schertz said.

-He was also convicted of disturbing the peace of the dead, regional broadcaster RBB reported.

 The men met on a dating portal and agreed to meet for sex at the teacher’s apartment in the German capital, according to investigators.

-The defendant allegedly chopped up the other man’s body and then spread parts of it in different neighborhoods of the city.
+The court found that the defendant killed his acquaintance there, cut up his body and then spread parts of it in different neighborhoods of the city.
+It said that the victim had not expected “an attack on his life.”

+The defendant had increasingly “developed slaughter and cannibalism ideas” and had been in online cannibalism forums, judge Schertz said.
+Investigators later found a bone saw and special knives at his apartment.

+Prosecutors said that he cut off the victim’s genitals with the intention of eating them, and judges agreed, dpa reported.
+It couldn’t be established whether he actually carried out that intention.

-Police spent weeks looking for the missing mechanic before bones were found in a Berlin forest.
+Police spent weeks looking for the missing mechanic before walkers found bones in a Berlin forest.

 The court found that the defendant bears “particularly grave” responsibility, meaning that he won’t be entitled to the automatic parole after 15 years that is customary in Germany.

-He disputed the charges, and the defense had sought his acquittal.
+He disputed the charges, saying that he had found his acquaintance dead on a couch after he spent the night and hadn’t called police or an ambulance “because it would have come out that I am homosexual.”
+The defense had sought his acquittal.

-The case isn’t the first in Germany involving alleged cannibalism or fantasies of it.
+The case isn’t the first in Germany involving alleged cannibalism, or fantasies involving it.

 In 2006, a German court convicted Armin Meiwes of murder and disturbing the peace of the dead for killing and eating a man he had met online.
 Meiwes is currently serving a life sentence.